akaszynski/resume/README.md

 ### Employment
-I am currently fully employed as a lead software developer at [ANSYS](https://www.ansys.com/) as of June 2019.
-I also have some additional persistent contract work with the Air Force research labs that includes maintenance of closed-source software I wrote between 2011 and 2019.
-The software, FEMORPH, modifies finite element models to match as-manufactured geometry to create highly accurate geometric models.
-The software has been licensed by Pratt & Whitney and is used for research and development by the Air Force Research Lab.
+Currently a software developer working as an independent contractor for the the US Air Force Research Laboratory.
+My current work is centered round the development maintenance of FEMORPH, which modifies finite element models to match as-manufactured geometry to create highly accurate geometric models.
+Latest development work includes incorporating CFD meshes.
+The software has been licensed by Pratt & Whitney and is used for research and development by AFRL (Air Force Research Laboratory).
 See:

 - [US Air Force licenses modeling software to Pratt](https://www.aerospacetestinginternational.com/news/software/us-air-force-licenses-modeling-software-to-pratt.html)
 - [FEMORPH Section 801 Software License](https://federallabs.org/successes/awards/awards-gallery/2019/femorph-section-801-software-license-first-in-department-of)